Saigon Hi-Tech Park: Businesses

 In total 26 companies were in operations in 2011, employing more than 11,000 employees and a total registered investment of US $2 billions.

+Some companies from Vietnam opened their offices here, notably: FPT Software, FPT Telecom International, Mobile World Investment Corporation, etc.

 This park was aimed at promoting Ho Chi Minh City and Vietnam as a hi-tech investor friendly destination.
 The new phase is focusing on education, bio-technology, start-up incubators, training centres, software, R&D, telecom.
 This park is one of the hi-tech parks in Vietnam, the other being Hòa Lạc Hi-Tech Park situated in the western outskirts of Hanoi near the Hanoi University of Science and Technology (HUST) and Đà Nẵng Hi-Tech Park in Đà Nẵng.

+Education

+Several institutes opened or planned to open their campuses here, including: